-You will network with your peers, share your knowledge and work with other utility professionals to put your ideas into practice.
-By joining the programme you have access to the PGE/ EUW Summit programme where you will additionally be able to schmooze with the policymakers, thought leaders and utility giants.
+You could network with your peers, share your knowledge and work with other utility professionals to put your ideas into practice.
+By joining the programme young talents had access to the PGE/ EUW Summit programme where you they were also able to schmooze with the policymakers, thought leaders and utility giants.

-We will grant 200 FREE tickets for POWERGEN Europe / European Utility Week 2019 to students with the ambition to make an impact and innovate the industry.
-We just ask you to be pro-active, motivated and engaged!
+We granted 200 FREE tickets for POWERGEN Europe / European Utility Week 2019 to students with the ambition to make an impact and innovate the industry.
+We just asked them to be pro-active, motivated and engaged!

-For the third time already, InnoEnergy will organize the Game Changing Impact Challenges (GCIC) during European Utility Week & POWERGEN Europe 2019.
+For the third time already, InnoEnergy organised the Game Changing Impact Challenges (GCIC) during European Utility Week & POWERGEN Europe 2019.

-100 master and PhD students from all over Europe will be divided into teams and use their skills, creativity and knowledge to solve real industry challenges the energy industry is facing today.
+100 master and PhD students from all over Europe were divided into teams and use their skills, creativity and knowledge to solve real industry challenges the energy industry is facing today.

-Challenges this year are offered by Vattenfall, McKinsey Energy Insights and E.ON, amongst others.
+Challenges this year were offered by Vattenfall, McKinsey Energy Insights and E.ON, amongst others.

-The InnoEnergy students will be divided into teams and use design thinking and innovation practices to identify and build a campaign response which will be pitched back to the industry.
+The InnoEnergy students were divided into teams and use design thinking and innovation practices to identify and build a campaign response which will be pitched back to the industry.

-If you would like to be inspired and see their innovative and sustainable solutions, join us during the Closing Keynote, on Thursday 14th November, 13h30, where the overall winning team of the Game Changing Impact Challenges will present their solutions.
+Anyone who would like to be inspired and see their innovative and sustainable solutions, could have joined the Closing Keynote, on Thursday 14th November, 13h30, where the overall winning team of the Game Changing Impact Challenges presented their solutions.